Child Responsive Program in Australian Parenting Cases

 In some cases, participating in this program can lead to an agreement about future parenting arrangements.
 However, if the parties still cannot agree on the best future arrangements for their children, the case will proceed to a less adversarial trial (discussed below).

 The Child Responsive Program is used for parenting cases in the Federal Circuit and Family Court of Australia (FCFCA).

 The court Registrar may order parties to attend the program if they have not settled their case by the end of the initial procedural hearing.
-This is required by Rule 12.04 of the Family Law Rules 2004 (Cth).

 The initial procedural hearing occurs early in the parenting case process and allows the Registrar to assess the case and make orders about how the case should be conducted.